ioBroker/ioBroker.lovelace/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* (Garfonso) Update frontent to 2023.11.30.0
+* (Garfonso) Breaking: Update frontent to 2023.12.08.1
+* (Garfonso) Breaking: all states default to string now.
+Added some exceptions (like timestamps).
+Check your filters.
-* (Garfonso) Use better random numbers.
+* (Garfonso) Use better random numbers for tokens.
 * (Garfonso) Support media_play_pause (mini-media-player card play / pause) again.
+* (Garfonso) Support for input_select
+* (Garfonso) Improve support for sensor with device_class=date
-* (Garfonso) Remove hideToolbar feature.
-Just not working anymore.
+* (Garfonso) Remove hideToolbar from settings.
+Now using browser_mod to allow per instance control.
+* (Garfonso) repaired persistent notifications.
+* (Garfonso) Use browser_mod to hide sidebar.

 ### 3.0.1 (2022-11-03)
 * (Garfonso) do not crash if no history instance selected.